0CBH0/mrnaScan/README.md

 ~~~

 ## Output
-* *_exon_info.h5: a hdf5 file of count table of pesudo-transcripts and their exon information
+* *_exon_info.h5: a hdf5 file include count table of pesudo-transcripts and their exon information
 * *_utr_info.tsv: a tab-separated table of 3'utr length of each gene

 ## Features